Padmaja Das: submarines and nuclear energy

 Padmaja Das studied Aerospace Engineering BEng, graduating in 2011.
-After graduating she went straight into working for the Ministry of Defence where she became a Military Officer, trained on Vangaurd, Dreadnought and Astute Class submarines - specialising on PWR2 and PWR3 reactors (pressurised water reactors).
+After university, she went straight into working for the Ministry of Defence where she became a Military Officer, trained on Vangaurd, Dreadnought and Astute Class submarines, specialising in pressurised water reactors.

 My proudest moment...